Video shows GOP congressman leading tour of Capitol complex the day before Jan. 6 attack

 "This false narrative that the Committee and Democrats continue to push, that Republicans, including myself, led reconnaissance tours is verifiably false.
 No where that I went with the visitors in the House Office Buildings on January 5th were breached on January 6th; and, to my knowledge, no one in that group was criminally charged in relation to January 6th," he said.
 "Once again, the Committee released this letter to the press, and did not contact me.
 This type of behavior is irresponsible and has real consequences — including ongoing death threats to myself, my family, and my staff."

-Al Foley, a constituent of Loudermilk who was on the Jan.
-5 tour and has spoken with the committee about it, said he came to Washington, D.C., for Trump's rally with other constituents who were in touch with Loudermilk.
-Foley denied that it was a "reconnaissance tour."
+A constituent of Loudermilk who was on the Jan.
+5 tour and has spoken to the Jan.
+6 committee told CBS News he came to Washington, D.C., for the Trump rally with other constituents who were in touch with Loudermilk.
+The constituent denied that it was a "reconnaissance tour."

-"That's the farthest thing from the truth," Foley told CBS News.
+"That's the farthest thing from the truth," this person said.
 "Quite frankly, it's a disgusting allegation.
 It was Jan.
 5, and nobody had any idea what would happen on Jan.
 6."

 In Thompson's letter to Loudermilk on Wednesday, he again asked that the Republican member meet with the committee as his earliest convenience.